minimav/hiit_workout_app/README.md

 To build the app as an exe or equivalent for your OS, run `make build`.
 The resulting artefact will be in the `dist` folder.

 ## Other potential logos

+Logos via stable diffusion with prompt 'a logo with a kettlebell in the style of soviet propaganda':

 <img src="src/assets/logo_2.jpeg" width="200" height="200">
 <img src="src/assets/logo_3.jpeg" width="200" height="200">